gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Fix minor issue with compatibility for PHP 7.2 or greater
  * Fix percents in Header/Footer
  * Add diagram option: Axe Х Mode
- * Fix of applying of conditions data to cloned table
+ * Fix of applying of conditions data to the cloned table
  * Fix of multi-exporting of tables
- * Fix of applying of font families to table
+ * Fix of applying of font families to the table
- * Add ability to set style for chart points
+ * Add ability to set the style for chart points
  * Fix of import data from CSS

 = 1.9.0 / 30.08.2018 =